wp-plugins/gravity-forms-toolbar/readme.txt

 * 5 filters included to change wording/tooltip and icon of the main item - for more info [see FAQ section here](http://wordpress.org/extend/plugins/gravity-forms-toolbar/faq/)
 * Fully internationalized!
 Real-life tested and developed with international users in mind!
 Also supports update-secure custom language file (if you need special wording...)
 * Fully WPML compatible!
-* Tested with WordPress versions 3.2-branch, 3.3.1, 3.3.2 and 3.4-beta releases - also in debug mode (no stuff there, ok? :)
+* Tested with WordPress versions 3.2-branch, 3.3-branch and 3.4-branch releases - also in debug mode (no stuff there, ok? :)

 = Official Add-Ons Support =
-*The plugin out of the box supports links to settings pages of all officially available Gravity Forms Add-Ons, 9 to date (counting only the ones with settings pages!):*
+*The plugin out of the box supports links to settings pages of all officially available Gravity Forms Add-Ons, 10 to date (counting only the ones with settings pages!):*

-* User Registration
+* User Registration (inluding v1.5+!)
 * PayPal
 * PayPal Pro
 * MailChimp